thanatosmin/ameyer.me/ideas/index.md

 title: Ideas
 ---

 It's almost cliché to say that ideas are cheap.
-However, it's also a oversimplification—ideas live in a specific moment and within that context can have enormous or negligible impact.
-Ideas also require implementation to have value.
+However, it's an oversimplification—ideas live in a specific moment and within that context can have enormous or negligible impact.
+Ideas must also be implemented to have value.

 I started keeping an idea notebook around 2015 to add some structure to the process of choosing new research directions.
 Almost everything I now work on once lived in this notebook, but the vast majority of ideas never make it out.
 I've decided to start collecting some of them here, sometimes with a short explanation of their history.